‘Crawling on her:’ Texas family suing nursing home after ant bites detailed in state report

 According to the facility administrator’s interview in the report, he contacted pest control after the incident to “spray inside and outside of her room.”
 Plus, he said her room had been “deep cleaned” by the housekeeping staff.

-The report also noted the administrator and the Director of Nursing at the facility audited all the residents’ rooms and “no additional ants” were found.
+The report also noted that the facility’s administrator and the Director of Nursing audited all the residents’ rooms, and “no additional ants” were found.
 The report also states the facility implemented “skin assessments.”

 One registered nurse told the surveyor, “the lack of care residents are receiving due to being short staff[ed] was heart-breaking.”